What is a Data Platform?

 Some aspects you should consider when choosing a data platform include:

-Secoda offers several compelling reasons to use it as your data platform:
+Secoda provides several compelling reasons to choose it as your data platform.

 In summary, Secoda enhances data engineering and data management processes by providing a user-friendly, collaborative, and efficient platform.
 It promotes data quality, governance, and cost-effectiveness, making it a valuable choice for organizations looking to maximize the potential of their data.